Samsung Galaxy S21 Ultra review: Strong overall package without major weaknesses

 Starting with the main camera.
 In good lighting conditions, this takes excellent pictures, which are characterized above all by an excellent dynamic range and good sharpness.
 As is typical for Samsung, colors are rendered a bit stronger, but still sufficiently realistic.
 Compared to last year's Galaxy smartphones, Samsung has improved a lot here.
 As soon as the lighting conditions become more difficult, you should activate the night mode, in which the images are exposed for around 2 to 6 seconds, depending on the situation.
 This makes the images significantly brighter and sharper.
 Overall, I was very satisfied with the lowlight performance, even if Huawei is still a bit better, especially when it comes to sharpness.
 Nevertheless, I can see visible improvements compared to the predecessor.
 The night mode is much more reliable on the S21 Ultra and no longer overdoes the contrast values so much.

-The ultra wide-angle camera is definitely one of the best on the market.
-It takes sharp photos with a good dynamic range and colors are also reproduced a little more strongly than in reality.
-There are blurry spots here and there at the edges, but this one Proproblem is noticeable in almost all ultra-wide-angle cameras.
-In poor lighting conditions, the quality decreases visibly, despite the night mode.
-From time to time the results are still quite usable, but often the recordings are too dark and quickly start to rustle.
-Here, too, Huawei is still a bit ahead.
-In addition, the ultra wide-angle camera automatically switches to macro mode as soon as the distance between the sensor and the object is 2 to 30 centimeters.
-The resulting images convince with great sharpness and good bokeh.
+The ultra-wide-angle camera is definitely one of the best on the market.
+It takes sharp photos with a good dynamic range and here too, colors are reproduced a little more strongly than in reality.
+There are some blurred areas at the edges here and there, but this problem is noticeable with almost all ultra-wide-angle cameras.
+In poor lighting conditions, the quality visibly decreases, despite night mode.
+Occasionally, quite usable results are still achieved, but often the images are too dark and quickly start to become noisy.
+Here, too, Huawei is still a little ahead.
+In addition, the ultra-wide-angle camera automatically switches to macro mode as soon as the distance between the sensor and the object is between 2 and 30 centimeters.
+The resulting images impress with great sharpness and good bokeh.
 Dear manufacturers, you don't need a dedicated macro camera.

-But the biggest improvements are in the zoom.
-The 3x magnification is perfect for anything up close and the 10x magnification is extremely useful when you want to photograph objects from far away.
+The biggest improvements, however, are in the zoom.
+The 3x magnification is perfect for everything close up and the 10x magnification is extremely useful if you want to photograph objects from a distance.
 For a smartphone, the quality is simply impressive.
-The recordings are sharp and convince with a very good and realistic color reproduction.
-Here I even like it visibly better than my Huawei P40 Pro+.
-On the other hand, it is slightly ahead in terms of sharpness and difficult lighting conditions.
-However, where Samsung outclasses the entire competition is in the stabilization.
-While it usually takes five attempts with Huawei to hit the right object, with the S21 Ultra only one attempt is usually enough.
-So to conclude, the S21 Ultra, along with the P40 Pro+, has the best zoom camera in a smartphone.
-Kudos to Samsung.
+The images are sharp and impress with very good and realistic color reproduction.
+I even like it visibly better than my Huawei P40 Pro+.
+However, the latter has a slight edge in terms of sharpness and in more difficult lighting conditions.
+But where Samsung outclasses all the competition is in stabilization.
+While Huawei usually needs five attempts to hit the right object, the S21 Ultra usually only needs one attempt.
+In conclusion, it can be said that the S21 Ultra, together with the P40 Pro+, has the best zoom camera in a smartphone.
+Big praise Samsung.

 Videos in 4K at 30 or 60 FPS look really good in daylight.
 As soon as it gets dark, however, they are no longer usable and 8K videos are still a gimmick.
 With the front camera, you can take quite passable selfies, even if faces are always drawn a little too soft for my taste.